This 18-hole championship golf course was designed by Henry Hughes in 1957 and remodeled in 2004 by Damian Pascuzzo.

 Probably the most difficult par 3 on the course.
 The kidney-shaped green has plenty of slope and protection.
 Large trees guard both sides and a huge greenside bunker defends the left half of the green.

 This hole is a dogleg right par 5.
 The bunkers on the corner of the fairway can be reached from the tee box.
 The big hitters can cut the corner over the pine trees on the right.
 Once in the fairway, be aware of the large bunker on the right-hand side.
 This sand trap is deceivingly short of the green and can give a player the dreaded 40-yard bunker shot.
 It takes long, well-placed shots to reach this green in two.
-This putting surface has a lot of undulation from right to left and back to front.
+This putting surface has a lot of undulation from back to front.

 The longest par 4 on the course takes a demanding tee shot and a long iron or fairway wood to the green.
 A good aiming point is just left of the far bunkers.
 The approach is a blind uphill shot to a relatively small green.